|Copyright © 2005– by|

 pitfall - another term for trap.

 plan - a sequence of moves that will achieve a player's strategic goal(s.)
 Plans should be based on a careful assessment of the position (see "analysis of position".)
-Players must be flexible, modifying their strategy and/or adapting their plan to changing conditions.
+Players must be flexible, modifying their strategy and/or adapting their plan to ever-changing conditions.
 Every move changes a position, even if only slightly.

 position - the situation on the chessboard at any point in time is the position.
 The term is also applied to each player's situation, the number and placement of his forces, the space he controls, the safety of his king, his prospects, etc. We often hear players make assessments like "my position is bad" or "I stand a little better."